Samanneysari/lpic1_document/LPic1.md

 grub-install --version
 ```

-**`Optimized Bootloader Access`**: In a BIOS system, the firmware has to read the first 512-byte sector of the disk (the MBR) to find the bootloader.
  UEFI has a more direct and efficient method: it accesses a dedicated EFI System Partition (ESP) where it can easily find and execute the bootloader's .efi
  file without the old limitations.